sohamwalke8/slnRedCloud/RedCloud/wwwroot/docs/implementations.md

 > ##### Note!
 > These implementations are not supported by ColorlibHQ.
-However, they do provIde a good example of how to integrate AdminLTE into different frameworks.
+However, they do provide a good example of how to integrate AdminLTE into different frameworks.
 For the latest release of AdminLTE, please visit our [repository](https://github.com/ColorlibHQ/AdminLTE/) or [website](https://adminlte.io).
 {: .quote-danger}